-The CFO is responsible for monitoring the overall capitalization and the capital adequacy as well as the overall liquidity situation, ensuring effective governance, risk management and control by establishing the appropriate routines and ensuring that the organization is adequate to facilitate that all risks inherent in the activities are identified.
+The CFO is responsible for monitoring the overall capitalization and the capital adequacy as well as the overall liquidity situation, ensuring effective governance, risk management and financial controls by establishing the appropriate polices and procedures and ensuring that the organization is adequately resourced to facilitate that all risks inherent in the activities are identified and managed.
 The CFO is responsible for the preparation of regular management statements presenting portfolio values, income, realized and unrealized gains on investments, to be reviewed by the MD.
 The day-to-day management of liquidity is the responsibility of the CFO who will oversee the preparation of daily cash summary reports and ensure the effective implementation prudent liquidity risk management and risk control procedures.
 The CFO reports to the Board and to the MD.